BrightPool/ai-agents-udemy-course/dspy/PORTING_LANGGRAPH_TO_DSPY.md

 #### 4.5 Signature and ReAct agent

 Use a Signature with a docstring that replaces LangGraph’s system prompt.
+For research-style agents, prefer DSPy ReAct to handle tool calling loops instead of manual orchestration.
 See Cell 5:

 ```python
 class SupportReActSignature(dspy.Signature):